survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) is a good example of a popular preset.
 Often it is enough to find a preset you like, tweak it a little bit to your liking with some local rules or by deriving a preset of your own based on it, and then using that.
 This way you don't have to worry so much about all the available functionality.

+T> [eslint-config-cleanjs](https://www.npmjs.com/package/eslint-config-cleanjs) is a good example of how you can use ESLint to restrict JavaScript to a purely functional subset.
+This tells a lot about the power of ESLint.

 ## Linting Is about More than Just Catching Issues

 Besides linting for issues, it can be useful to manage the code style on some level.
 Nothing is more annoying than having to work with source code that has mixed tabs and spaces.
 Stylistically consistent code reads better and is easier to work with.
 Linting tools allow you to do this.